mHealth-Research-Group/audio-processing/README.md

 ## How It Works

+### Speaker Analysis
+1. **Overlapped Speech Detection**: Uses pyannote.audio to detect when multiple speakers are talking simultaneously
+2. **Direct Model Analysis**: Optionally analyzes raw model output to detect multiple speakers in audio chunks
+3. **Statistical Analysis**: Calculates confidence scores and overlap percentages to determine if multiple speakers are present

 ### For Audio Files
 1. **Voice Activity Detection**: The script uses pyannote.audio's segmentation model to identify voice segments in the audio
+2. **Speaker Analysis** (optional): Analyzes if multiple speakers are present using overlapped speech detection
-2. **Segment Processing**: Detected voice segments are mapped to time intervals
+3. **Segment Processing**: Detected voice segments are mapped to time intervals
-3. **Audio Processing**: FFmpeg applies volume filters to zero out voice segments while preserving the rest of the audio
+4. **Audio Processing**: FFmpeg applies volume filters to zero out voice segments while preserving the rest of the audio
-4. **Output Generation**: Creates a new audio file with voice segments removed
+5. **Output Generation**: Creates a new audio file with voice segments removed

 ### For Video Files
 1. **Audio Extraction**: Temporarily extracts audio from the video for analysis
 2. **Voice Activity Detection**: Uses pyannote.audio to identify voice segments in the extracted audio
+3. **Speaker Analysis** (optional): Analyzes if multiple speakers are present in the extracted audio
-3. **Video Processing**: FFmpeg processes the original video, copying the video stream without re-encoding while applying voice removal filters to the audio track
+4. **Video Processing**: FFmpeg processes the original video, copying the video stream without re-encoding while applying voice removal filters to the audio track
-4. **Output Generation**: Creates a new video file with original video quality and processed audio
+5. **Output Generation**: Creates a new video file with original video quality and processed audio

 ## Supported Formats